 Chikwenya is owned and operated by Wilderness Safaris.
 This company runs an impressive range of camps and lodges across Safari Africa, all the while conserving the local wildlife and empowering the local communities.
-The camp re-opened on 1st October 2018 for a few weeks following full refurbishment, and it’ll welcome guests again from 1st April 2019.
+The camp re-opened on 1st April 2019 following a full refurbishment, and is now welcoming guests again.
 The accommodation is booked on a full-board basis, including all meals, all local drinks, twice-daily scheduled camp activities, park fees, and a laundry service.
 Children aged under 16 years are requested to share a tent with an adult.
 The camp will be open from 1st April to mid-/late November every year.

 ACCESS & LOCATION: